Bruno delivers a knockout punch for the Trust

 5th December 2019

-Local businesses and supporters came together for this year’s extraordinary Annual Black Tie Dinner and Dance at The Priory in Little Wymondley.
+Local businesses and supporters came together for this year’s extraordinary Dinner and Dance at The Priory in Little Wymondley.

-As guests were seated having enjoyed champagne, courtesy of the Wine Society, our Chair, Rob Stewart surprised them with the stirring entrance of one the nations most loved sons - Frank Bruno MBE.
+As guests were seated, having enjoyed champagne courtesy of The Wine Society, our Chairman, Rob Stewart surprised them with the stirring entrance of one the nations most loved sons - Frank Bruno MBE.

-Frank provided an honest, moving, inspirational, humorous and thought-provoking insight into his life as he was interviewed by Rob and was then presented with a special birthday cake followed by a rousing rendition of Happy Birthday.
+Frank provided an honest, moving, inspirational, humorous and thought-provoking insight into his life.
+He was then presented with a special birthday cake followed by a rousing rendition of Happy Birthday.

-Rob said afterwards, “I have never seen 170 people stand up in unison when someone walks in the room and deliver such unconditional love and admiration for one person, truly incredible.
+Rob Stewart said afterwards, “I have never seen 150 people stand up in unison when someone walks in the room and deliver such unconditional love and admiration for one person, it was truly incredible.
 Frank was fantastic and created an evening of fun and celebration.”

-Suzy Moody from HomeStart presented a ‘thank you’ of a Framed Route to Simon Galbraith of Redgate Software for his incredible bike ride from Land’s End to John O’Groats that has raised an unbelievable £55,280.75 for us back in June.
-The money will be used to provide a grant to Home-Start Hertfordshire enabling them to completely clear the waiting list of Stevenage families needing support.
+Suzy Moody from Home-Start presented a framed route map to thank Simon Galbraith of Redgate Software for his incredible bike ride from Land’s End to John O’Groats that raised an unbelievable £55,280 for the Trust back in June.
+The money will provide a grant to Home-Start Hertfordshire enabling them to clear the waiting list of Stevenage families needing support.

-The sole purpose of the event was to raise additional funds for local individuals, organisations and small charities in need.
-Sue Barnes from Tilehouse Counselling spoke about how their grant of £2480 from had enabled this fantastic organisation to offer brief, focused counselling in a safe, confidential space for young people aged 13-19 in Stevenage.
+The sole purpose of the event was to raise funds to benefit local individuals, organisations and small charities in need.
+Sue Barnes from Tilehouse Counselling spoke about how the grant of £2,480 from Stevenage Community Trust had enabled their organisation to offer brief, focused counselling in a safe, confidential space for young people aged 13-19 in Stevenage.

-To end the evening the trusts President Ken Follett and his band, ClogIron, put on a spectacular performance which had the guests dancing until the early hours.
+To end the evening the Trusts President Ken Follett and his band, ClogIron, put on a spectacular performance that had guests dancing until the early hours.

-This year’s outstanding event raised an incredible £35,156, surpassing all previous fundraising from this Annual Dinner and Dance, even beating last year’s previous record total.
+This year’s outstanding event raised an incredible £35,156, surpassing all previous fundraising from our annual dinner and dance, even beating last year’s previous record total.